MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

   If you enable this policy a desktop shortcut is created when Microsoft Edge is installed.
   If you disable this policy, no desktop shortcut will be created when Microsoft Edge is installed.
-  If you don’t configure this policy a desktop shortcut to Microsoft Edge will be created during installation.
+  If you don't configure this policy a desktop shortcut to Microsoft Edge will be created during installation.
   If Microsoft Edge is already installed, this policy will have no effect.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: CreateDesktopShortcutDefault
-- GP name: Prevent Desktop Shortcut creation upon install default
+- GP name: Create Desktop Shortcut upon install default
 - GP path: Administrative Templates/Microsoft Edge Update/Applications
 - GP ADMX file name: msedgeupdate.admx
 ##### Windows Registry Settings